ik1xpv/ExtIO_sddc/README.md

 ![CMake](https://github.com/ik1xpv/ExtIO_sddc/workflows/CMake/badge.svg)

+### tag  v1.2RC1 Version "V1.2 RC1" date 18/2/2020
+- The ADC's nominal sampling frequency is user selectable from 50 MHz to 140 MHz at 1Hz step,
+- The reference calibration can be adjusted in the dialog GUI in a range of +/- 200 ppm. (#171)
+- The tuner IF center frequency is moved to 4.570 MHz that is the standard for RT820T.
+We were using 5 MHz before when we did not have yet fine tune ability. (#159)
+- Support for AVX/2/512 instructions added.
+This change may reduce CPU usage for some modern hardware.(#152)
+- The Kaiser-Bessel IF filter with 85% of Nyquist band are computer at initialization.
+It simplifies managment of IF filters (#147)
+- Add automatically build verification for both master branch and PRs.
+This  feature of the Github environment speeds development checks(#141)

+ So far the known issues:
+- The ADC sampling frequency can be selected via the ExtIO dialog.
+HDSDR versions <= 2.80 require to close HDSDR.exe and restart the application to have the right IF sample rates.
+Higher HDSDR releases will have dynamically allocated IF sample rates and they will not require the restart.
+- This release does not operate correctly with HF103 and similar designs that do not use a pll to generate the ADC sampling clock.
+- The accuracy is that of the SI5351a programming about 1 Hz

 ### tag  v1.1.0 Version "V1.1.0" date 29/12/2020
 - Fix the round of rf/if gains in the UI #109
 - Fix sounds like clipping, on strong stations #120